abdultechie5519/Learn-SFDevops/Interview/Questions.md

 How do you create an Azure YAML pipeline for Salesforce?

-How do you handle Salesforce metadata deployment?

-How do you handle a Salesforce deployment failure?
+How do you handle Salesforce metadata deployment and failures?

 How do you secure Salesforce credentials in Azure DevOps?

 Why would you use a self-hosted Azure DevOps agent?

+Can you explain the difference between mono-repo and multi-repo?
+Which approach are you using in your current project, and why?

 Explain your end-to-end Salesforce CI/CD process.